 Yes, you can maintain muscle mass in weight loss, but you’ll have to follow strict eating and fitness guidelines to preserve muscle while burning fats.

 How to Lose Fat

 To lose fat, you only need to consume fewer calories than your body burns.
-Exercising, especially aerobic training, speeds up getting rid of fat.
+Exercising, especially aerobic training, speeds up the process of getting rid of fat.

-However, if you overdo or don’t consider incorporating strength training into your exercise regimen, you might end up losing both body fat and muscle mass.
+However, if you overdo it or fail to incorporate strength training into your exercise regimen, you might end up losing both body fat and muscle mass.

-Additionally, you need to be careful not to lose weight too fast as it may also result in muscle loss.
-Instead, work on losing small amounts of weight weekly for extended periods.
+Additionally, you need to be careful not to lose weight too quickly, as it may also result in muscle loss.
+Instead, focus on losing small amounts of weight weekly over extended periods.

 How to Maintain It

 To minimize muscle loss, you must balance between pushing hard and limiting yourself.

 1. Resistance Training Exercise